R Code Snippets

 Neural Networks

 Book reference: Chapter 9.2, page 282For the example of multilayer perceptrons in R, we use the same training and test data as for the nearest-neighbor classifier above.
 The multilayer perceptron can only process numerical values.
-Therefore, we first have to transform the categorical attribute Species
+Therefore, we first have to transform the categorical attribute Species into a numerical attribute:

 x <- iris.training